KaiChen1008/NTHU-ILMS-Grading/README.md

 - Summary grades in a csv file.

-  - Your csv file should <font color=#bf2222>at minimum</font> contain a "Name" column, a "ID" column" and a "score" column.
+  - Your csv file should <font color=#bf2222>at minimum</font> contain a "ID" column" and a "score" column.
   - In csv file, each row represent a student.
   - p.s.
 You can generate a csv file simply using Excel or Google Sheet.